 When you’ve created these, choose the best elements from those free writes to put your scene together.
 I tried this approach in a scene in my own novel, and I was surprised at how well it worked – it just made writing the scene that much easier.

 On the weekend, I watched the 2003 TV remake of Tennessee Williams’s The Roman Spring of Mrs Stone, an update of the 1956 movie version of this writer’s only novel.

 Except for a subplot that was dropped and replaced in the newer version, the director kept pretty much to the storyline and dialogue of the original.
-That’s because those scenes are vital to the story and can’t be left out.
+That’s because those scenes are vital to the story.
 If you can drop a subplot without it affecting your main story line, that’s perhaps something to consider.

 The director also focused on those moments in the story that are the quintessential hallmark of Tennessee Williams – there are moments where Karen Stone is recalling the genteel, troubled ghost of the author’s most memorable heroine, Blanche Dubois.
 Both Karen and Blanche are moved to desperate actions in their final scenes.
 Both stories also have open-ended conclusions.

 All writers have a signature – whether a type of character or a way with dialogue – that becomes their own distinctive brand.
 Have you noticed this pattern in your own writing?
 In my own novel, I haven’t really picked this up – but I do know it can make your scenes more powerful if you’re aware of it.